 Register your school or your class now to secure your competition kit.
 The competition may be held anytime between February 1 and May 1.

-All first place (gold) medalists will be invited to the 2013 Fish Iowa!
-Games Finals at the Summer Iowa Games, Saturday, July 20, 2013.
+All medalists will be invited to the 2014 Fish Iowa!
+Games Finals at the Summer Iowa Games, Saturday, July 19, 2014.

 Iowa High School and SCTPChampionships